Sowjanya-Thota/Banking-Management-System/README.md

 # Banking-Management-System
-A banking Management system project based on object-oriented-programming using C++
+A banking Management system project based on object-oriented-programming using C++.